adaand116/cssd-feedback/README.md

 - `npm run setup-dev-properties` creates .dev-properties.json
 - `npm run create-addon` creates an addon with the name configured in the setup task
 - `npm run dev` watches files for changes and runs `build force-deploy` on save

+## WebApp setup on a sitevision site

+The app can be attached to any page but ideally it should be added to a template that is used on each page.